 Many behavioural therapies aim to relieve phantom limb pain through movement of the phantom hand, under the assumption that better control (or imagery) of the phantom can cause pain relief (e.g., see mirror therapy, graded motor imagery).
 Despite this, there is little research providing a strong link between phantom limb pain and motor control.
-We aim to provide better understanding of the role of phantom hand motor control in predicting and modulating phantom limb pain.
+Recent work has demonstrated that an individual’s expectations to pain can modulate their subjective pain experience (predictive coding).
+We use a predictive coding framework to investigate whether phantom limb pain relates to sensorimotor prediction error.
+Throughout our work, we aim to provide a better understanding of the role of phantom hand motor control in predicting and modulating phantom limb pain.

 How can we relieve phantom limb pain?